Arron Oberholser: Professional career

 Oberholser had a medical exemption for 2010, making him eligible to play in at least 14 events, but he had two more surgeries in May and October 2010.
 He did not play in 2010 or 2011.

 In 2012, Oberholser played in two PGA Tour events.
 In the first, the Waste Management Phoenix Open, in early February, he missed the cut by one stroke.
 In the second, the AT&T Pebble Beach National Pro-Am, in March, he withdrew after rounds of 70 and 69.

 In 2013, Oberholser played in two PGA Tour events.
 In February, he missed the cut at the Northern Trust Open by eight shots.
 With his left arm bothering him badly, he said "I can't tell you that I'm going to continue playing.
 I'm in a pretty precarious position, potentially looking at the end of my career.”
 In March, he missed the cut at the Shell Houston Open by two shots.
 In September 2013, he tried to get back to the PGA Tour through the Web.com Tour Finals (those with medical extensions were allowed to compete in the series of tournaments), but was forced to withdraw after a hand injury.
 In late 2013, Oberholser was told that he had a bone spur on the scaphoid, a bone near his wrist, which was causing very low blood flood in the region, and that surgery was risky.

 In 2013, as injuries impacted his playing career, Oberholser began working as a part-time analyst for the Golf Channel.
 He is currently a part-time commentator and analyst for that television channel.
 He is also a co-host of the Center Cut Golf Podcast with PGATour.com's Senior Editor, Sean Martin.

-Personal
+Personal life

-Oberholser was born in San Luis Obispo, California.
-In 2007, he married golfer Angie Rizzo, whom he had met on a driving range.
+In 2007, Oberholser married golfer Angie Rizzo, whom he had met on a driving range.
 She cut short her playing career as a LPGA professional because of lingering effects of back injuries from a car crash.